Hostinger vs Bluehost: Budget Hosting Showdown

 - Custom control panel

-Bluehost Features
+Bluehost includes:

-- Free SSL certificates
+- Free SSL certificate

-- Email and spam protection
+- Email with spam protection

 - Marketing credits